SolidLabResearch/solid-identity-manager/test-cases.md

   - Create multiple profiles.
   - Switch between them and verify the correct activation.

-### 11. Clicking the settings button next to a profile opens the edit profile dialog.
+### 11. Clicking the settings button next to a profile opens the edit profile dialog

 - **Description**: Tests if a profile is correctly displayed in the update profile dialog.
 - **Test Steps**: